Search

 Renault’s 2026–2030 strategy targets a 23% rise in Renault-brand sales to over 2 million units by 2030, fueled by 36 new models (14 outside Europe), with half of sales outside Europe.
 EV and hybrid tech, plus Geely partnerships, underpin the push.

-Renault's Global Expansion Strategy and Market Challenges
+Renault's Global Expansion and Strategic Initiatives

 By Gilles Guillaume

-GUYANCOURT, France, March 10 (Reuters) - Renault plans to sell half of its Renault brand cars overseas by 2030 and grow volumes by over a fifth, it said on Tuesday, as it looks to tap growth outside of Europe to remain competitive in a tough global market.
+GUYANCOURT, France, March 10 (Reuters) - Renault plans to sell half of its Renault brand cars overseas by 2030 and grow volumes by over a fifth, it said on Tuesday, as it looks to tap growth outside Europe to remain competitive in a tough global market.

-The "futuREady" Strategy: New Models and Overseas Focus
+The "futuREady" Strategy and New Models

 Under its new five-year "futuREady" strategy, Renault plans 36 new models in the next five years, including 14 outside Europe, compared with just eight in the previous five years.